teaching-lab/stack-cs-activities/activities/properties-functions/README.md

 ## Tips and tricks

-* You can split the function cards to two sets: simpler and more difficult, and hand them out in two rounds.
+* You can split the function cards into two sets: simpler and more difficult, and hand them out in two rounds.
 * You can prepare simple variations to the functions and ask the students how would the function property change.
 * This is a good warm-up activity after a lecture on functions.